Zaldy Realubit

-Zaldy Realubit (born February 18, 1967) is a Filipino retired professional basketball player who is now the Chief Operating Officer of the Maharlika Pilipinas Basketball League.
-He was also the head coach of the Pilipinas Aguilas.
+Zaldy Realubit (born February 18, 1967) is a Filipino retired professional basketball player who is the current chief operating officer of the Maharlika Pilipinas Basketball League.
+He also was the head coach of the Pilipinas Aguilas.

 College and amateur career

 Realubit hails from Nasipit, Agusan del Norte.
 He completed his high school at the Northwestern Agusan College but it was at the University of San Jose–Recoletos where he got hooked into basketball under coach Yayoy Alcoseba.
-Realubit went on to play for Mama's Love in the Philippine Basketball League (PABL) from 1984-1985 and RFM-Swifts in his final two years in the amateur league and has blossomed into a fine center.
+Realubit went on to play for Mama's Love in the Philippine Basketball League (PABL) from 1984 to 1985 and RFM-Swifts in his final two years in the amateur league and has blossomed into a fine center.

 Professional career

 Presto

 Realubit turned professional in 1989 when he was drafted by Presto Ice Cream with the 3rd pick.
 He played a key role in the franchise' sixth and final championship during the 1990 PBA All-Filipino Conference Finals.
-His impressive performance earned him a berth for the all-pro Philippine team to the 1990 Asian Games as a replacement for Jerry Codiñera.
+Realubit's performance earned him a berth for the all-pro Philippine team to the 1990 Asian Games as a replacement for Jerry Codiñera.

 Swift / Sunkist

-After Presto's disbandment at the end of the 1992 PBA season, he moved to newcomer Sta.
+After Presto's disbandment at the end of the 1992 PBA season, Realubit moved to newcomer Sta.
 Lucia Realtors but was traded along with Vergel Meneses to Swift in the following conference.
 His stint with Swift was highly successful, culminating in Realubit winning three championships with the team, and playing there for six years.

 Tanduay / FedEx

 During the 2000 Governors' Cup, Realubit was traded to the Tanduay Rhum Masters in exchange for two second-round picks.
+In his debut with Tanduay, he made the game-winning follow-up basket in their match against the defending champions San Miguel Beermen.
+He then followed it up by scoring a career-high 12 points to go along with 13 rebounds in their next win, and was rewarded with a Player of the Week award.